BGI-Qingdao/GEM3D_toolkit/README.md

 bin_name    masked  bin_x   bin_y   png_x   png_y   slice_id    3d_x    3d_y    3d_z
 ```

-* In the result of gem2bfm, the last 3 columns are all -1.
+* In the result of gem2bfm, the last 3 columns, png_x and png_y are all -1 .
+* In the result of heatmap, only the last 3 columns are -1, png_x and png_y represent the pixel in heatmap.
 * The apply_affinematrix command will only change the last 3 columns.